Cait Cochrane, Experienced Senior Accred Therapist, EMDR Accred, Anxiety, Trauma

 I have over 30 years of working therapeutically with clients and began my initial counselling training in 1991.
 During this time I have been described as a warm, empathic, trustworthy, caring, professional who is easy to connect with.
 The majority of my referrals come from self referrals, insurance companies, colleagues, recommendations, GP's and psychiatrists.

-Currently I am offering online EMDR (Eye Movement Desensitisation Reprocessing) to support the many complex aspects of the unique challenges posed by the Covid situation.
+As an accredited EMDR therapist, currently I am offering online EMDR (Eye Movement Desensitisation Reprocessing) to support the many complex aspects of the unique challenges posed by the Covid situation.
 The outcomes of EMDR as a time limited therapy are proving to be really beneficial in helping people develop resilience, reduce their anxiety and help to heal trauma.
 EMDR is recognised by the NICE Guidelines as an effective treatment for processing trauma related symptoms and many other anxiety related problems.
 My trauma work does include treatment for accidents.
 I am an associate of a trauma service and do offer EMDR to front line personnel.

 The wide range of problems I work include post natal depression, anxiety, abuse, anger management, panic, couples counselling, fear of conflict, depression, sexual problems, stress, low self esteem, addictions, self-harm, eating issues, difficulties with relationships, separation and divorce, trauma, OCD, bereavement, health related problems, as well as many other distressing issues.
 See areas of counselling at the bottom of the page.

 It is the quality of the therapeutic relationship that underpins personal development.
 My belief is that 'you are wiser than you know' and our work together would help you access your inner resources and skills to enable you to manage your problems and to assist in your healing process.
 It may also be necessary to draw upon other therapeutic approaches depending upon the difficulties, for instance, EMDR Eye Movement Desensitisation Reprocessing or CBT.